George Mather

 Movement perception

 Animals move around to find food, shelter, and potential mates, and to avoid being eaten.
-Mobility brings with it the need to visually sense movement, whether to navigate safely through the world or to detect other mobile animals such as approaching predators.
+So they also need to sense visual movement, whether to navigate their way through the world safely or to detect other mobile animals such as approaching friends or foes.
 Specialised neurons in the visual system of the brain detect movement in the images received by the eyes.
-The outputs of these neurons are used to infer the character and cause of the movement.
-My research investigates how this complex neural processing supports our perception of visual movement, using experiments on human observers as well as computer simulations.
-Demonstrations of some of the moving images I and others have used to study human motion perception can be found on the Motion Demos section of the web site.
+The outputs of these neurons are used by the brain to infer the character and cause of the movement.
+My research investigates how this complex neural process supports our perception of visual movement, using experiments on human observers as well as computer simulations.

 Perception of visual art

 Artworks are among the most complex and diverse of human achievements.
-They can be studied from many different perspectives, including their cultural context, the personal and social history of the artist, the techniques and materials used, and so on.
+They can be studied from many different perspectives, including their cultural context, the personal and social history of the artist, the techniques and materials used to create the artwork, and so on.
 The perspective I use as a vision scientist is based on experimental psychology and neuroscience.
 Visual art is a product of the brain.
-It depends in particular on the immense mass of neurons the make up the visual system of the brain, the parts which respond to light entering the eye.
+It depends in particular on the immense mass of neurons the make up the visual system of the brain (the parts of the brain that respond to light entering the eye).
 Activity in these neurons mediates all of our conscious visual experiences, including those we have when making and viewing art.
-The visual system is arguably the most studied neural system in the brain.
-This scientific knowledge can be applied to help us to understand and appreciate certain aspects of visual art, supplementing rather than supplanting the insights of other, more traditional disciplinary perspectives.

 Funding